nearform/udaru/README.md

 A full-stack component providing authorization functionality, designed for use in Labs projects

+## Node installation

+There are 4 package.json files present in the repository (root, component, service and api), each requiring an npm install if the full stack is to be run.

 ## Database

 Running the initial demo (first cut of the service) uses Postgres in a Docker running instance, which can be created with: